hukaiems/Copy-context-spotify-privacy/README.md

 Any features provided by the extension are fully functional within the browser and do not involve external servers.

-If you have any questions or concerns, feel free to contact us at: your_email@example.com
+If you have any questions or concerns, feel free to contact me at: huki152004@gmail.com

 This is the privacy for the Copy-context-spotify-privacy extension.